sirrhc/ninjavan-webhook-shipping/README.md

 ## How it works
 This log viewer plugin functions based off of event-based webhooks sent by the official NinjaVan WooCommerce plugin that is connected to a valid/existing NinjaVan account.
 The webhooks' information are stored in an array of text that contains: tracking numbers, names, contact numbers, timestamps, reference numbers, and the status of delivery.
-The plugin then fetches the only the tracking numbers, timestamps, reference numbers, and status to display them on a UI friendly dashboard in a readable format.
+The plugin then fetches the only tracking numbers, timestamps, reference numbers, and status to display them on a UI friendly dashboard in a readable format.
 The event-based webhooks can be configured to send out information based on a selected list of user chosen delivery statuses via the official NinjaVan dashboard.